MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ![Screenshot showing the ability to schedule a new meeting](media/meeting-policies-outlook-add-in.png)

-If you turn this off, users are unable to schedule Teams meetings when they create a new meeting in Outlook.
+If you turn this off, users are unable to schedule.
+Teams meetings when they create a new meeting in Outlook.
 For example, in Outlook on Windows, the **New Teams Meeting** option won't show up in the ribbon.

 ### Allow channel meeting scheduling

 Use the existing AllowChannelMeetingScheduling policy to control the types of events that can be created on the team channel calendars.
 This is a per-user policy and applies before a meeting starts.
 This setting controls whether users can schedule a meeting in a Teams channel.
 By default, this setting is turned on.

-If this policy is turned off, users will not be able to create new channel meetings.
+If this policy is turned off, users won't be able to create new channel meetings.
 However, existing channel meetings can be edited by the organizer of the event.

 Schedule a meeting will be disabled.